scheltemat/express-get-restaurants/README.md

 2. Include a file (like `restaurants.js`) within the `routes` directory to represent your Express router
 3. Define your Express router to be able to handle creating, reading, updating, and deleting resources from your Restaurants database.
 4. Export your restaurants router
-5. Include a reference to your router in your main express server in `server.js`
+5. Include a reference to your router in your `app.js`
 6. Use the Express router in your main server
 7. Remove any pre-defined routes from your main server and use only your Express router.
 8. Test your endpoints using Postman